AdelKS/ZeCalculator/readme.md

                == Error::undefined_variable(parsing::tokens::Text{"my_constant", 11},
                                             "f(x) = x + my_constant + cos(math::pi)"));

-  // Add a global constant called "my_constant" with an initial value of 3.0 rpn::DynMathObject& obj2 = world.new_object();
+  rpn::DynMathObject& obj2 = world.new_object();

-  obj2 = "my_constant = 3.0";
+  // Assign a global constant called "my_constant" with an initial value of 3.0 obj2 = "my_constant = 3.0";

   // now that 'my_constant' is defined, 'obj1' gets modified to properly hold a function
-  // Note that defining an object in the MathWorld may affect any other object
+  // Note that assigning to an object in the MathWorld may affect any other object
-  // -> Redefining objects is NOT thread-safe assert(obj1.holds<rpn::Function>());
+  // -> Assigning to objects is NOT thread-safe assert(obj1.holds<rpn::Function>());

   // We can evaluate 'obj1'